Go Ad-Free

 Pandemic Problems with Vaccination:

 During the pandemic, many young children did not get their usual well-child checkups when routine vaccinations would have been administered.
-That may help explain why there have been 14,569 cases so far this year, compared to just 2,844 this time last year.
-In fairness, last year’s tally was exceptionally low.
 Before the pandemic, the US averaged almost 10,000 cases a year.
-Vaccine hesitancy that started during the pandemic may be contributing to the resurgence of this infection.
+Vaccine hesitancy started before the COVID pandemic but has accelerated over the last few years.
+That may be contributing to the resurgence of this infection.

 Rate this article